Text-Based Personas for Simulating User Privacy Decisions: Evaluation

-\textbf{Personas generalize across independent populations with small temporal gaps and shared context.} When applying personas across populations with small temporal gaps, \name mimics population-level trends.
-For instance, personas generated from Pew W49 (2019) transfer well to Pew W127 (2023) when evaluated on behavioral questions.
-This performance even exceeds the in-study baseline of personas generated on the Pew W127 datasets.
-We suspect that cross-study personas performed better because we filtered them to keep only the most accurate personas, a step we skipped for the in-study baseline.
-This result shows that a carefully chosen group of older profiles may outperform a larger, unfiltered group from the current dataset.
+\textbf{Behavioral trends transfer well across small temporal gaps.} When applying personas across populations with small temporal gaps, \name mimics population-level trends.
+The personas generated from Pew W49 (2019) transfer well to Pew W127 (2023) for both Att$\rightarrow$Beh and Beh$\rightarrow$Beh scenarios.
+We observe the same trend between Pew PP1 (2014) and Pew W49 (2019).
+In both scenarios, the population level metrics obtained from cross-study personas match those obtained from the in-study baselines.
+For instance, in Table~\ref{tab:cross_study_results_beh_beh}, personas generated from Pew W49 (2019) behavioral questions transfer well to Pew W127 (2023) behavioral questions ($1-TVD=0.782$).
+This performance is comparable to the in-study baseline of personas generated on the Pew W127 dataset ($1-TVD=0.780$).
+This result shows that generating personas based on recent responses from the same population in a similar domain can simulate current population-level phenomena.

-We also observe that the context of the study affects the cross-study applicability of the personas.
-Both the Pew W49 and SPA datasets were collected around the same time, and they both contain a mix of behavioral and attitude questions.
-The performance of the in-study personas generated from the SPA dataset is comparable to those generated from the Pew W49 dataset when the personas are generated on behavioral questions.
-However, when generating the personas based on the attitude questions of the SPA dataset, the performance drops significantly, as will be described later in Fig.~\ref{fig:split_ab_metrics_plot_aggregate} ($1-TVD$=0.83).
-In this case, the personas generated from the behavioral questions of the Pew W49 dataset outperform the in-study ones from the SPA dataset.
-Sec.~\ref{sec:attitude_behavior} delves deeper into this phenomenon in the in-study setting.

-\textbf{Longitudinal behavior drift limits long-term transferability.} We observe that personas do not transfer reliably across large temporal gaps, such as from Pew PP1 (2014) to Pew W127 (2023).
-We attribute this performance gap to two factors.
-First, the nine-year gap means that the privacy landscape, technologies, and data-sharing norms evolved drastically over this nine-year period, rendering the 2014 personas outdated for modern scenarios.
-Second, the two datasets have a different focus, where the Pew PP1 focuses on privacy attitudes and awareness, and the Pew W127 focuses on technology and privacy behaviors.
+\textbf{Longitudinal behavior drift limits long-term behavior-to-behavior transferability.} We observe that behavior-grounded personas do not transfer reliably across large temporal gaps, especially from Pew PP1 (2014) to Pew W127 (2023), where performance drops to $1-TVD=0.676$ compared to the $0.780$ baseline (Table~\ref{tab:cross_study_results_beh_beh}).
+We attribute this discrepancy to the evolution of the privacy landscape, technologies, and data-sharing behaviors over the nine-year gap, rendering the 2014 behavioral personas outdated for modern scenarios.

-\textbf{There is a need for grounded personas.} In all cases, the cross-study performance significantly outperforms the LLM baseline performance (given in Fig.~\ref{fig:set1_main_result}).
-Our results further indicate that the choice of personas (in terms of common context and temporal gaps) also affects their applicability.
-Overall, our results indicate the need for grounded persona-based prompting for simulating user decisions.